+Communication

-COMMUNICATION The nature of a Trades Specialst's (Electrician) activity generally restricts Date: 9/18 - 8 - relationships to employees working within the same organizational unit including skilled workers in other trades.
+The nature of a Trades Specialist's (Electrician) activity generally restricts relationships to employees working within the same organizational unit including skilled tradespersons in other trades.
 On occasion, however, incumbents may be expected to verbally communicate with administrators and others in an agency or State facility on the reasons why work is being accomplished in the manner selected.

-Trades Specialists (Electrician) frequently direct and supervise an electrical maintenance staff which may include persons for whom the State has custody or responsibility.
+Trades Specialists (Electrician) may supervise a maintenance staff.
 Such relationships are characterized by frequent verbal communications in assigning work and providing instructions.
 Written and verbal communications with the general public are not typical of this class.
+Although incumbents may have frequent verbal relationships with others, the tasks of this class are predominantly thing oriented and involvement with others is not a factor in determining its classification.

+Supervision Exercised

+A Trades Specialist (Electrician) may supervise subordinate maintenance staff and/or individuals for whom the State has custody or responsibility in making assignments, giving instructions, and observing and inspecting work performed to ensure that instructions have been followed, electrical codes adhered to, and that the quality of the work is satisfactory.

+Minimum Qualifications

-Although incumbents may have frequent verbal relationships with others, the tasks of this class are predominantly thing oriented and the involvement with others is not a factor in determining its classification.
-SUPERVISION EXCERCISED A Trades Specialist (Electrician) frequently supervises subordinate maintenance employees and/or persons for whom the State has custody or responsibility in making assignments, giving instructions, and observing and inspecting work performed to ensure that instructions have been followed, electrical codes adhered to, and that the quality of the work is satisfactory.
-Date: 9/18 - 9 - MINIMUM QUALIFICATIONS Non-competitive: successful completion of a NYS two-year Trades Specialist (Electrician) Traineeship or NYS two-year electrician training program; OR successful completion of any equivalent electrical two-year training or apprenticeship program;\ OR four (4) years of full-time experience in the electrical trade under a skilled journey level electrician which would provide training equivalent to that given in an apprenticeship program.
-Apprenticeship training in the electrical trade or training gained by completion of technical courses in the electrical trade at a school, institute, or branch of the Armed Services may be substituted on a year-for-year basis. \ Successful completion of the traineeship and the training program includes a total of 288 hours of trade-specific class room instruction, 45 hours of technical math course work, 45 hours of technical communications course work, and 15 hours of blueprint/schematic reading course work.
+Trades Specialist (Electrician)

+Non-competitive: Four years of full-time experience in the electrical trade under a skilled tradesperson which would provide training equivalent to that given in a training, apprenticeship, or equivalent program, OR an equivalent combination of experience and training gained by completion of technical courses in the electrical trade at a school, institute, or branch of the Armed Services; OR successful completion of the two-year Trades Specialist (Electrician) traineeship or a two-year electrician training, apprenticeship, or equivalent program such as the New York State Civil Service Employees Association-Partnership Applied Skilled Trades Traineeship and Certificate Program.

+Successful completion of the traineeship and the training program includes a total of 288 hours of trade-specific class room instruction, 45 hours of technical math course work, 45 hours of technical communications course work, and 15 hours of blueprint/schematic reading course work.
 Course work must be completed with an average of "C" or better.
 Additionally, successful completion of the traineeship also includes 4,000 hours of on-the-job training.

+Trades Specialist (Electrician) Trainee 1

+Full-time permanent service in a position allocated at Grade 12 or below which is primarily engaged in the performance of unskilled and/or semiskilled labor and trades tasks; must be 18 years of age or older; possess a High School diploma or general equivalency diploma recognized by the New York State Education Department; and be proficient in English and math.

+Trades Specialist (Electrician) Trainee 2

+Successful completion of a 52-week probationary period as a Trades Specialist (Electrician) Trainee 1; OR completion of 45 hours of technical math coursework and 15 hours of blueprint reading/schematics coursework or passage of an equivalency exam or proof of successful completion of equivalent training, 144 hours of electrician trade-specific instruction, and 2,000 hours of on-the-job training.
+Trainees must maintain a "C" or better average in their coursework.

+When required to operate motor vehicles, candidates must possess a valid New York State driver's license appropriate for the type of vehicle to be operated.

-NOTE: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
+Note: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
 Standards cannot and do not include all of the work that might be appropriately performed by a class.
 The minimum qualifications above are those which were required for appointment at the time the Classification Standard was written.
 Please contact the Division of Staffing Services for current information on minimum qualification requirements for appointment or examination.
-Date: 9/18 - 10 -